-Source: Based on a February 2024 survey of the 12 current California 988 Crisis Centers aimed at understanding their operations and training requirements.
-The survey included open-ended questions.
-Due to differences in how Crisis Centers responded, some response have been omitted from the data.
-In this instance, three 988 Crisis Centers responded to the question on staffing, but did not provide FTE totals and were therefore excluded from the graphic.
-12/30/2024 104
+Source: CA 988 Crisis Centers responded to a set of questions aimed at understanding their operations and training requirements in February 2024.
+The questionnaire included open-ended questions.
+Due to differences in how Crisis Centers responded, some responses have been omitted from the data.